 The Importance of Surf Watches

 While it takes quite a while to master the sport, there are still a lot of lessons you can take away from every fall, like patience and perseverance.
-With all these considered, it’s evident that surfing is a serious sport.
+With all these considered, it’s evident that surfing is indeed a serious sport.
 It’s not something you decide to get on with and walk away from so easily.
 Once you get on it, though, it’s almost impossible to turn your back and walk away.
 The more you fall, the more you’ll want to stand up.
-And every challenge as such requires the right tools and equipment to help you learn along the way.
-From learning how to ride the tides to predicting when the tides come, it’s almost impossible for a surfer not to have a timekeeping and tide tracking device with them at all times.
+And every challenge as such requires the right tools and equipment to help you improve along the way.
+From learning how to ride the tides to predicting when the tides come, it’s almost impossible for a surfer not to have timekeeping, as well as a tide tracking device with them at all times.

 How to Pick the Right Surf Watch

-Any speciality watch comes with its perks and features that can be used by professionals on certain careers.
+Any hallmark watch comes with its perks and features that can be used by professionals in certain careers.
 This time, we focus on surfing and the important factors we’re looking for in a surf watch.
-Keep in mind that not all surf watches are created equal and it’s not a one size fits all situation.
+Keep in mind that not all surf watches are created equal and it’s not a one size fits all situations.
 What works for one doesn’t mean it would work for everybody.
-In fact, different surfers have different preferences when it comes to their own timepiece.
-So we’re breaking down everything you should consider before letting you make that purchase.
+In fact, different surfers have different preferences when it comes to their own timepieces.
+So, we’re breaking down everything you should consider before letting you make that purchase.

 The first thing any surfer looks for in a watch is its depth rating.
-With the sport happening in the middle of the vast ocean, it’s only rightful to have a watch with decent water resistance.
-Surf watches should be water resistance to at least 50 metres.
-If possible and if you’re willing to splurge a little in exchange for a better depth rating then you might as well go for watches with a water resistance of 300 metres or more.
+With the sport happening in the middle of the vast ocean, it’s only rightful to own a watch with decent water resistance.
+Surf watches should be water-resistant to at least 50 metres.
+If possible and if you’re willing to splurge a little, in exchange for a better depth rating, then you might as well go for watches with a water resistance of 300 metres or more.
 Dive watches that can double as surf watches, such as a Tudor Pelagos or Omega Seamaster, have water resistance between 500m and 1200m.

 We can’t stress enough how durability is one of the most important factors you should be looking for in a watch.
 Waves can take a toll on both the surfer and his equipment.
 Not to mention, there are other factors you should consider like the probability of encountering rocks, sand, and salt in water while surfing.